fachwerk-dev/lib/docs/components/f-three.md

 # f-three

-`<f-three />` and it's children are experimental components that provide high-level declarative interface to Three.js while also provide a low level access to 3D engine for extra features and perfomance.
+`<f-three />` is an experimental component that provides high-level declarative interface to Three.js.
+There is also a way to directly access Three.js 3D objects to provide extra functionality and optimize performance.

 > The minimal number of 3D components and APIs Fachwerk provides is by design.
 If you need richer 3D environments with declarative APIs, go for [TroisJS](https://troisjs.github.io/) or [React-three-fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction).